-In this section, recent empirical studies have been reviewed in the context of the variables selected in this study.
-Literature related to the intrapreneurial behaviour of academicians, four selected determinants under organisational factors, gender as a moderator, and underpinning theories have been reviewed with relevant definitions and contextual background.
+In this section, recent empirical research has been reviewed in the context of the variables selected in this study.
+Literature related to the intrapreneurial behaviour of academicians, the four selected determinants under the organisational factor, gender as a moderating variable, and underpinning theories has been reviewed with relevant definitions and contextual backgrounds.